loveencounterflow/coffeenode-bignumber/README.md

 ## Rationale

-As is well known, JavaScript has only a single numerical datatype, an [implementation of the IEEE 754 standard](https://en.wikipedia.org/wiki/IEEE_754#Basic_formats).
-This means that JavaScript represents all numerical values as 64-bit floating point values, with the consequence that the largest exact integral value is 2<sup>53</sup>sup> (ie, 9007199254740992).
-Also, since all values are stored in base 2, even many of those rational numbers `p/q` that do take on a finite form in a decimal representation are only approximately expressible in base 2—which leads to the now-famous violation of the assumption that `0.1 + 0.1
-+ 0.1` should equal `0.3`.
+As is well known, **JavaScript has only a single numerical datatype**, an [implementation of the IEEE 754 standard](https://en.wikipedia.org/wiki/IEEE_754#Basic_formats).
+This means that JavaScript represents all numerical values as 64-bit floating point values, with the consequence that the largest exact integral value is 2<sup>53</sup> (ie, 9'007'199'254'740'992).
+Also, since all values are stored in base 2, even many of those rational numbers `p/q` that do take on a finite form in a decimal representation are only approximately expressible in base 2—which leads to the now-famous violation of the assumption that `0.1 + 0.1 + 0.1` should equal `0.3`.
 Note that practically all modern languages running on contemporary hardware suffer from these and similar defects; basically, it is a trade-off where efficiency in storage and performance have to be balanced with numerical correctness.

-There are several possible solutions to the problem of how to do calculations with very big integers and very log decimal fractions: for example, NodeJS's `process.hrtime` returns a tuple `[ s, ns, ]` where `s` represents the full seconds and `ns` the nanoseconds that have elapsed since some epoch in the past.
+**There are several possible solutions** to the problem of how to do calculations with very big integers and precise decimal fractions: for example, NodeJS's `process.hrtime` returns a tuple `[ s, ns, ]` where `s` represents the full seconds and `ns` the nanoseconds that have elapsed since some epoch in the past.
 Separating the two parts means each part can be represented as a JavaScript integer without becoming too big, but  it also means that adding and subtracting such time values becomes a chore as you have to take